-- a. take part in research or support the research of others where possible - b. make sure that the welfare of each research participant is not adversely affected - c. disseminate or circulate the research findings widely to further the evidence base of the profession.
+- (a) take part in research or support the research of others where possible - (b) make sure that the welfare of each research participant is not adversely affected - (c) disseminate or circulate the research findings widely to further the evidence base of the profession - (d) follow accepted guidelines in scientific journals concerning intellectual property, copyright and acknowledging the work of others - (e) make sure you do not distort or misuse clinical or research findings.

-26. Make sure that any advertising is truthful, accurate, lawful and not misleading
+26. Make sure that any advertising is truthful, accurate and lawful

-- a. make sure that any advertising is truthful, accurate, lawful and not misleading - b. only advertise, promote or recommend a product or service that is based on your professional opinion as to service user needs - c. provide full and accurate fee information to the service user in advance of agreeing to provide your service(s) or product(s).
+- (a) make sure that any advertising is truthful, accurate and lawful - (b) only advertise, promote or recommend a product or service that is based on your professional opinion as to service user needs - (c) provide full and accurate fee information to the service user in advance of agreeing to provide your service(s).